-Welcome to our spectacular new Scottish End to End tour!
+Welcome to our spectacular new Scottish End to End cycling tour!
 Over the course of 7 days, we will cycle from Penrith and cross the Scottish border heading along the north-west coast of Scotland finishing in the ancient village of Durness one week later.
 This tour has come about through popular demand from our customers and follows the same route as the second week of the Dover to Durness ride.

 Scotland is home to some of the most incredible cycling the UK has to offer.
 We set out heading north from the beautiful surroundings of the northern Lake District and then on to the pretty village of Thornhill in Scotland before we take in the west coast of Scotland and also the beautiful islands of Arran, Mull and Skye before we reach the village of Durness, at the north western tip of mainland UK.
 White sandy beaches and crystal clear waters abound, not to mention the abundant wildlife and sweeping vistas of the Scottish highlands make this tour a truly amazing experience.

-The tour runs from Saturday to Sunday with 7 days cycling.
+The tour runs from Friday to Saturday with 7 days cycling.
 Covering a distance of around 515 miles, we climb around 10,000m/33,000ft and travel on five island ferries visiting three Hebridean islands on our adventure north.
 It should be borne in mind that a reasonably fit cyclist will average around 10-12 miles per hour (including hills) and therefore we will be in the saddle each day for around 6-8 hours.